ANYbotics/variant/README.md

 ### Building from source

-This project maintains two parallel build system branches and may either be built using catkin or the CMake build system with an open-source macro extension called ReMake.
+This project may be built from source using catkin.

 Here, we assume you intend to build the project for the ROS distribution named `ROS_DISTRO`.